leslie-alldridge/backpacker-redux/README.md

 ### Stretch Goals

 1. Ability to edit and delete items within a bag (MVP is edit + delete for bags themselves).
 EDIT: Delete works but edit doesn't seem like an essential piece of functionality.
 Will ask some colleagues for their opinion.
+Decided against Edit. - Done
-2. Login and Database for persistent storage and privacy
+2. Login and Database for persistent storage and privacy - In progress, local storage in the meantime
-3. Courtesy email to say thanks for signing up
+3. Mobile friendly - In progress, works on modern devices but not older narrow screens

 ## Reflections

-TBA
+Reflecting at the end of day two.
+I really enjoyed learning all of the CRUD actions in Redux and saving the state to local storage.
+Next week I'll aim to incorporate login and database on this application and deploy it to Heroku.
+I learned a lot from this project and also pitched it to be created during weeks 2 and 3 of bootcamp.
+Sadly other people didn't seem to bond with the idea of leaving stuff behind on holiday, so I set out to make my idea a reality this weekend.
+I've conducted user testing with my colleagues and they identified some bugs and difficult to understand button names I didn't notice at the time, which were rectified as a result.
+This highlighted the importance that user testing has.

 ## Intentions